simonrose121/phd/_posts/2016-11-03-scratchjr.md

 	- ScratchJr uses a simplified coordinate system that is easier to understand.
 - Minimising mouse movement, clicking and scrolling
 	- All items are close together with the aim of minimising movement to be performed.
+- Pages
+	- There is a limit of 4 pages on ScratchJr so users can create basic stories.

 **Use in Education**